 - Kaitoke: Rimutaka Incline and Pakuratahi River, access to the Greater Wellington Regional Council Upper Pakuratahi Forest Hunting Area.
 GWRC permit required.
 Ph: +64 4 526 4133.

 - Mukamuka Stream – To Mt Matthews or Orongorongo Valley via South Saddle track: Permission required from Manager, Wharekauhau Station, Ph: +64 6 307 7570.

-- Western Lake Rd – Waiorongomai Valley and Waiorongomai Hut: Walking access into the Rimutaka Forest Park, at this point, is by the goodwill of the Mathews family.
-Permission is required for dogs and firearms from C.G.Mathews 06 3077740
+- Western Lake Rd – Waiorongomai Valley and Waiorongomai Hut: Walking access into the Rimutaka Forest Park, via Waiorongomai Station, is by the goodwill of the Matthews family.
+Only hunters and anyone with dogs require permission from Mr C.G.Matthews 06 307 7740

 NZTopo50 BP33, BQ32 and BQ33